-Kenya electoral official resigns over concerns about upcoming vote
+Kenya election chief fears vote won't be credible

 - Kenya's Supreme Court ordered new election after invalidating results of August vote

-Nairobi, Kenya (CNN)A senior member of Kenya's electoral commission has resigned, saying the organization is "under siege" and cannot guarantee a credible presidential election next week.

-In a statement, Roselyn Akombe said she had quit the Independent Electoral and Boundaries Commission because fellow commissioners had become increasingly partisan and were unwilling to "be frank with the Kenyan people."
+"Let my commission and I do our job and we shall deliver.
+Interfere as you have been doing and we will get stuck as a country."

+The IEBC chairman called for political leaders to hold a meeting to discuss issues around the October 26 rerun.

-Kenya's Supreme Court ordered new election for October 26 after it invalidated the results of a contentious August 8 vote -- which gave victory to President Uhuru Kenyatta -- following a challenge over irregularities.
+The new vote was ordered after Kenya's Supreme Court invalidated the results of a contentious August 8 election -- which gave victory to incumbent President Uhuru Kenyatta -- following a challenge over irregularities.

+Chebukati warned that if the current political crisis is not resolved, the country risks finding itself in a situation "possibly worse" than in 2007 and 2008, when more than 1,000 people died in political violence that turned ethnic in nature.

+"If we don't cap this mess I fear for the future," he said.

+Chebukati insisted he had no plans to resign himself.
+"The politicians are the greatest threat," he said.
+"I will not tolerate the threats on my staff any more."

-Since then, his main challenger, opposition leader Raila Odinga, has pulled out, saying that issues around the way the first election was run have not been resolved.
+Since the Supreme Court ruling, Kenyatta's main challenger for the presidency, opposition leader Raila Odinga, has pulled out of the rerun, saying that issues around the way the first election was run have not been resolved.

 Opposition supporters have clashed with police, and the government has banned demonstrations in certain areas.

+Former commission meber Akombe, in a statement issued Tuesday from New York, described the IEBC as "under siege" and said it could not guarantee a credible presidential election next week.

+Fellow commissioners had become increasingly partisan, coming to meetings "ready to vote along party lines," she said, and were unwilling to "be frank with the Kenyan people."

-Akombe, who issued her statement Tuesday from New York, said she had agonized over the decision to quit but said the commission had "become a party to the crisis" and that potentially lives were at stake.
+Akombe said she had agonized over whether to quit, but had decided to do so because the commission had "become a party to the crisis" and lives were potentially at stake.

 "It is not too late to save our country from this crisis," she said.
 "We need just a few men and women of integrity to stand up and say that we cannot proceed with the election on (October 26) as currently planned."